scriptPilot/app-framework/docs/dev-way-of-working.md

 2. Create a branch
    - Should be named "feature-123", "fix-123" or "improvement-123" where 123 is the issue number
 3. Develop the solution
+   - Update the postinstall routine to apply changes to previous versions
 4. Test the solution
-   - On macOS / Windows / Linux any changes to folder *scripts*
+   - On macOS / Windows / Linux after changes to *scripts* folder
-   - On iOS / Android / Web any changes to folder *client* or *demo*
+   - On iOS / Android / Web after changes to *client* or *demo* folder
-   - With an updated project all changes to postinstall scripts
+   - With an updated project after changes to the postinstall routine
 5. Update the documentation
    - Features in file *README.md*
    - End user documentation in file *DOCUMENTATION.md*
    - Development documentation in file *DEVELOPMENT.md*
-6. Commit the branch as pull request
+6. Commit the branch as a pull request

 ## Pull requests